scarf-sh/docs/docs/gateway.md

 Scarf Gateway configuration for a file package entry has three main considerations:

 - **Domain**: Just like Docker container images, you may choose to use your own domain(s) for serving files.
 You may also choose to use `<username>.gateway.scarf.sh` provided by default by Scarf.
-Remember, if you elect to use your own domain, you'll need to add a CNAME for that domain to `gateway.scarf.sh`
+Remember, if you elect to use your own domain, you'll need to add a CNAME for that domain to `gateway.scarf.sh` as well as verify ownership of that domain.
 - **Incoming Path**: This refers to where a path on a given domain where Scarf will direct requests to fetch a file asset.
 This could be static path like `/downloads/rocket-skates.tar.gz` or a template path with variables like `/files/{version}/{platform}/rocket-skates-{platform}-{version}.tar.gz`.
 You may use variables in your incoming path as specified in [RFC 6570](https://datatracker.ietf.org/doc/html/rfc6570).
 You can modify a path value later, but be careful to communicate to your users because this would be a breaking change.
 - **Outgoing URL**: This is an *optional* full URL to your asset on your HTTP/S hosting provider.
 It is a template (or static) URL that may also use any variables defined in the Incoming Path.
 For example `https://besthostingprovider.com/acme/{platform}/rocket-skates-{version}.tar.gz`.
 If an Outgoing URL is not provided, the Gateway will return 200 with no redirect.